All guides

 Simple Online Calculator Guide for Everyday Math

-You don't need a scientific calculator for most everyday maths.
+You don't need a scientific calculator for most everyday math.
 Whether you're splitting a bill, working out a discount, calculating a tip, or checking a measurement, a clean online calculator handles it in seconds.
-This guide explains the operations you'll use most, with worked examples, so you know exactly what you're calculating — not just what button to press.
+This guide explains the operations you'll use most, with worked examples, so you know exactly what you're calculating, not just what button to press.

 Open the free online Calculator alongside this guide and follow along with the examples.